fedor-chernolutsky/fedor-chernolutsky/README.md

 - 👋 Hi, I’m @fedor-chernolutsky <br>
 - 👀 I’m interested in 🎬movies, 📚books and 💻programming <br>
-- 🌱 I’m currently learning ... a life <br>
+- 🌱 I’m currently learning ... a lot of cool hobbies <br>
 - 💞️ I’m looking to collaborate on ... fresh unique interesting platforms, services etc <br>
 - 📫 How to reach me ... see my mail